graphile/graphile.github.io/src/news/2025-06-06-last-epic-solved.md

-In previous versions of Gra*fast* there was the possibility of exponential plan branching due to the naive method of resolution of abstract types — a known issue raised in the first Gra*fast* working group as one of four “Epics” to be solved before v1.0.
-This release of `grafast@0.1.1-beta.22` (used as the core execution engine in `postgraphile@5.0.0-beta.41`) fixes this final Epic through a complete overhaul of the polymorphism system.
+In previous versions of Gra*fast* there was the possibility of exponential plan branching due to the naive method of resolution of abstract types — a known issue raised in the first Gra*fast* working group as one of four “epics” to be solved before v1.0.
+This release of `grafast@0.1.1-beta.22` (used as the core execution engine in `postgraphile@5.0.0-beta.41`) fixes this final epic through a complete overhaul of the polymorphism system.
 Let’s take a look!

 ### Polymorphism Epic Achieved